guitarkeegan/cypress-web-design/content/posts/day7.md

    - The moodboard will help keep the design consistent across designers.
    - Think about what your app is, and any emotions that you want to evoke.
    - You can look at competitors, as maybe what not-to-do.
-   - This is a pretty creative process, so you can create several, collaborate, or combine ideas together.
+   - This is a pretty creative process, so you can create several, collaborate,: or combine ideas together.
    - Hopefully, the result will be something that all of the contributors can look to to promote a consistent and cohesive design.